 How Does The ASPCA Help Dogs?

 The ASPCA helps with disaster preparedness and disaster relief efforts where animals are in danger.
-They offer aid with natural disasters such as hurricanes, deploying rescue teams to find lost pets and return them to their owners and offering donations of supplies where they are needed.
-They provide shelter to animals that are displaced until they can find their families.
+They offer aid with natural disasters such as hurricanes, deploying rescue teams to find lost pets and return them to their owners and offering donations of supplies to those in need.
+They provide shelter to displaced animals until they can find their families.

 The ASPCA assists law enforcement in cases of animal cruelty by providing forensic investigative services and education for police departments on the proper enforcement of animal cruelty laws.
 They also team up with law enforcement to ensure that dogs seized from puppy mills, dog fighting rings, and hoarding situations find shelter and are sent to good homes.
 The organization holds an Adopt-a-Shelter-Dog program in October to encourage people to adopt dogs from shelters in addition to many fundraising events throughout the year.
 They also operate a large animal hospital and shelter in New York City.